 Inverted in The Guild, where the geeky Codex tries to get with the attractive stuntsman Wade.
 Of course, Codex is played by Felicia Day, so it's a clear case of Hollywood Homely.
 Played straight with Zaboo and Riley, although, technically, Riley is also a gamer (let's not get into an FPS vs. MMORPG discussion).

-While the writers of the RugratsAll Grown Up! series tried to avoid flat out confirming certain pairings (most likely trying to avert a Broken Base) but Ship Tease did happen nevertheless.
+The writers of the RugratsAll Grown Up! series tried to avoid flat out confirming certain pairings (most likely trying to avert a Broken Base) but Ship Tease did happen nevertheless.
 One example of a pairing that got Ship Tease that fits with this trope is Chuckie and Angelica.
-(In which of course has received even more attention from fans in fan work.)
+(Which of course has received even more attention from fans in fan work.)

 Dr. Walter Hartford of Galaxy Rangers fits a lot of the usual definitions for a geek; highly educated, computer hacker, fast mouth, and fond of pop culture references.
 Princess Maya didn't think much of him at first, and was more attracted to Gooseman.
 Then, Doc turned on the charm...made contact with an alien computer that was protecting the planet, and handed a Crown Empire spy his ass in a swordfight.
 Maya never mentioned Goose again!